guptaanu412/example-course-specs/template.md

 ## Step 2: Who is this lesson for?

-Link to [learner profiles].
+Link to [student profiles].

-* Learner 1: discussion.
+* Student 1: discussion.
-* Learner 2: discussion.
+* Student 2: discussion.
-* Learner 3: discussion.
+* Student 3: discussion.

-## Step 3: How far will this lesson get its learners?
+## Step 3: How far will this lesson get its students?

 Exercise: description (can be point-form).